 Subject Code ISE4014 Subject Title Aircraft Service Engineering and Logistics Credit Value 3 Level 4 Pre-requisite/Co-requisite/Exclusion Nil Objectives This subject will enable students to 1. estimate failure rate of aircrafts; 2. evaluate aircraft reliability; 3. schedule an optimal maintenance plan for aircrafts; 4. maintain fleet readiness; 5. apply principles of quality assurance, quality control, and reliability standards for aircraft services.
 Intended Learning Upon completion of the subject, students will be able to Outcomes a. understand and apply different methodologies in aircraft maintenance, such as condition monitored, on-condition and scheduled maintenance process; b. understand and apply different scheduling methodologies to plan and design fleet aircraft maintenance schedule to maximize aircraft reliability and availability.
 Subject Synopsis/ 1.
 Fundamentals of Maintenance Indicative Syllabus Aircraft Reliability; Types of Maintenance; Failure Rate Patterns; Aircraft Ageing; Technology in Aircraft Maintenance.
 2. Development of Maintenance Program Process-Oriented Maintenance; Task-Oriented Maintenance; Maintenance Program Documents; Line Maintenance Operations and Schedule; Aircraft Logbook.
-3. Aircraft Maintenance Management Role of Management in Aviation; Aircraft Maintenance Management Structure; Aircraft Maintenance Planning and Scheduling; Management Area of Concerns in an Airline; Cost of aircraft

-maintenance; Implement ing Human I Factors s in M lainte enance ÷.
+3. Aircraft Maintenance Management Role of Management in Aviation; Aircraft Maintenance Management Structure; Aircraft Maintenance Planning and Scheduling; Management Area of Concerns in an Airline; Cost of aircraft maintenance; Implementing Human Factors in Maintenance.

 4. Aviation Industry Certification Requirements

 Aircraft Maintenance Engineer; Aircraft certification; Delivery Inspection; Operator certification; Certification of Personnel; Aviation Maintenance certification; JAA joint certifications; National certifications; FAA type certification.

-Teaching/Learning Methodology A mixture of lectures, tutorials, and projects are used to deliver the various topics in this subject.
+A mixture of lectures, tutorials, and projects are used to deliver the various topics in this subject.
 Some materials are covered in a problem-based format, exercise, and assignments to enhance learning effectiveness.
 Others will be covered through directed study in order to enhance the students' ability of "learning to learn."
 Some case studies, mainly based on business and industrial experience, are used to integrate these topics and thereby demonstrate to students how the various principles and techniques are inter-related and how they apply in real-life situations.

-Assessment Methods Ī

-in Alignment with Intended Learning ment with Specific assessment % Intended subject le
+Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed

-Outcomes a b
+a b

 1. Laboratory work 10% ✓

 2. Individual Assignment (×3) 45% ✓

 3. Group Project 20% ✓ ✓

 4. Test 25% ✓ ✓

-Total 100% 1
+Total 100%

-The assignments are designed to assess students' understanding at knowledge of aircraft maintenance and certifications.
-The tutorials and exercises are designed to assess students' understof analyzing reliability and failure rate patterns.
-The projects and case studies are designed to assess students and understanding of the working principles in the development maintenance program and management.
-The test is designed to assess students' understanding of the topics whether they can present the concepts clearly. erstar stud pmen nding lents'
+The assignments are designed to assess students' understanding about the knowledge of aircraft maintenance and certifications.

+The tutorials and exercises are designed to assess students' understanding of analyzing reliability and failure rate patterns.

+The projects and case studies are designed to assess students' understanding of the working principles in the development of maintenance program and management.

-Student Study Class contact:
+The test is designed to assess students' understanding of the topics and whether they can present the concepts clearly.